Live in Japan (Beck, Bogert & Appice album)

 On this record, Beck can be heard heavily using a Heil Talkbox, two years before the release of Peter Frampton's landmark album, Frampton Comes Alive!
 (1976).
 The album also contains renditions of songs originally recorded by the Jeff Beck Group, "Plynth", "Going Down", and "Morning Dew" and one Yardbirds number "Jeff's Boogie".

+Reception

+Stephen Thomas Erlewine in a retrospective review for AllMusic felt the live album worked better than the studio album, but that the music has an appeal only to "diehards".